Beta Upsilon Chi: Interfraternity Council

 Since its inception in 1985, chapters of Beta Upsilon Chi have chosen not to affiliate with the Interfraternity Council (IFC) at the school where they are established.
 This has proven controversial on some campuses because it means that ΒΥΧ does not pay IFC dues.
 On the other hand, IFC membership sometimes involves sanctioning rules and regulations that would be contrary to the purpose of ΒΥΧ.
 Because of the potential for conflict inherent in such affiliations, the National Board of Directors continues to uphold a policy prohibiting local chapters from affiliating with host university IFCs.
 As a result, depending on the university, each chapter is either registered as a social fraternity unassociated with the IFC or as a student organization.
-The Alpha Eta chapter at Clemson University, the Omicron chapter at Mississippi State University, and the Pi chapter at the University of Georgia are exceptions, affiliating with their local IFCs in 2014, 2015, and 2017 respectively.
+The Alpha chapter at the University of Texas, the Alpha Eta chapter at Clemson University, the Omicron chapter at Mississippi State University, the Alpha Iota chapter at the University of Alabama, the Mu chapter at Southern Methodist University, and the Pi chapter at the University of Georgia are exceptions.